-- NT Spanish Mackerel Fishery and Offshore Net and Line Fishery (423t 2019)
+- NT Spanish Mackerel Fishery and Offshore Net and Line Fishery (423t in 2019)

-Spanish mackerel is found across much of northern Australia, and fished in Commonwealth, QLD, NT and WA-managed fisheries.
+Spanish mackerel are a fast growing pelagic predatory fish found across much of northern Australia, and fished in Commonwealth, QLD, NT and WA-managed fisheries.
 Whilst the structure of stocks is complex as there are a number of different stocks within a single jurisdiction, stocks of Spanish mackerel are healthy in the Northern Territory and Western Australia.

 Spanish mackerel is caught using a variety of line methods, including trolling and handlines.
 Although independent observer coverage is minimal in all fisheries, the likelihood of significant threatened species interaction is low because of the highly targeted fishing method.